whl1729/read/computer/os/apue/08_process_control.md

     and the child can always call getppid to obtain the process ID of its parent.
     (Process ID 0 is reserved for use by the kernel, so it's not possible for 0 to be the process ID of a child.)

+- The child is a copy of the parent.
+  - For example, the child gets a copy of the parent’s data space, heap, and stack.
+  - Note that this is a copy for the child; the parent and the child do not share these portions of memory.
+  - However, the parent and the child do share the text segment.

 - COW (Copy-On-Write)
   - Modern implementations don't perform a complete copy of the parent's data, stack, and heap, since a `fork` is often followed by an `exec`.